Law (film)

 Law is a 2020 Indian Kannada-language legal drama film written and directed by Raghu Samarth.
 The film stars Ragini Prajwal in her debut as a law graduate who fights her own case due to her circumstances.
-It premiered on 17 July 2020 on the OTT platform Amazon Prime Video – the first Kannada film to be released directly on that platform without a theatrical release, and second such OTT release in Kannada after Bhinna (2019).
+It had a direct-to-streaming release on 17 July 2020 on Amazon Prime Video, becoming the second direct-to-streaming Kannada film on any platform after Bhinna (2019).

 Plot

 Nandini is a law graduate who files a case of gang-rape and uses the power of social media to gain support.
 After several delays by an ineffective local police, the case is handed over to the CBI.
 Parthasarathy Brahma, the officer in-charge, sets about his investigation and finds out that the culprits are Kamalesh Lad, Bhandari and Kanthi Kotwal, all sons of powerful and corrupt politicians.
 The trial begins with Nandini representing herself, against the formidable prosecutor and all the evidence is in favour of Nandini.
 After a series of turns and twists, Brahma begins to doubt that the crime even happened.